saghul/pyuv/docs/pipe.rst

         .. warning::
             libuv expects you not to modify the file descriptor in any way, and if you do, things will very likely break.

+    .. py:attribute:: ipc

+        *Read only*

+        Indicates if this pipe is enabled for sharing handles.

     .. py:attribute:: send_buffer_size